nats-io/nats.c/README.md

 ### Subscriber rate limiting

 Rate limiting may also be accomplished on the subscriber side, on a per-subscription basis, using a subscription option called `stanSubOptions_SetMaxInflight()`.
-This option specifies the maximum number of outstanding acknowledgements (messages that have been delivered but not acknowledged) that NATS Streaming will allow for a given subscription.
+This option specifies the maximum number of outstanding acknowledgments (messages that have been delivered but not acknowledged) that NATS Streaming will allow for a given subscription.
 When this limit is reached, NATS Streaming will suspend delivery of messages to this subscription until the number of unacknowledged messages falls below the specified limit. ex: